dmoll1974/targets-io/README.md

 - Benchmark to fixed baseline: check if metric deviations, compared to fixed baseline (for instance your current live version), stay within configured allowed deviation.

 The requirements / benchmark thresholds can be set on any of the metrics you have configured in your dashboard.
+The consolidated test run results are exposed via a REST API and can be used to pass or fail your build in your CI server.

 **Demo**